WhatsCS/MysticalUI/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's purpose is to be fully independent from the back end, relying on a relatively standard set of API's.

+# Current Status

+MysticalUI is still very much in the development stages.
+The current goals are:

+- View all Uploads
+- View user specifc Uploads
+- Basic User Control Panel/Profile
+- Basic Admin Control Panel

+# Install and Basic Usage

 ## Available Scripts